Real Estate in Germany

 What is a typical expat home or apartment like in Germany?

 "Typical expat homes and apartments in Germany are modern and comfortable, often with modern and updated amenities such as stainless steel appliances, hardwood floors and balconies.
 Furniture is typically simple and functional, and many places come equipped with washing machines and dryers.
 Many homes have an open plan kitchen and living area and perhaps a study or work corner.
-Homes come in various forms such as individual houses, townhouses, contemporary apartments or loft-style living," remarked one foreigner who made the move to Germany.
+Homes come in various forms such as individual houses, townhouses, contemporary apartments or loft-style living," said one expat who made the move to Germany.

 GeoBlue is a trusted leader in international health insurance.
 Wherever your destination, GeoBlue can keep you and your family covered with the right health insurance.
 Get a GeoBlue Quote Today!